gbif/model-material/data-mapping.md

 The UM provides four special tables (`AgentRole`, `Assertion`, `Citation`, and `Identifier`) to supplement the core information of other tables (e.g., `Organism AgentRole`, `Event Assertion`, `GeneticSequence Citation`, `Agent Identifier`).
 The document [GBIF Common Models](https://docs.google.com/document/d/1ZTMt-V3U0D0761bqqogeN58MjuHhIs_Kisu6CRtl-uA/edit?usp=sharing) describes how these concepts fit into the UM.

-Each of the 'common model' tables can be linked to the set of tables given in the `COMMON_TARGETS` enumeration, which is defined in the database creation script [schema.sql](./schema.sql) as shown below.
+Each of the 'common model' tables can be linked to the set of tables given in the `COMMON_TARGETS` enumeration, which is defined in [schema.sql](./schema.sql) as shown below.
 How to use the `COMMON_TARGETS` enumeration for the various `targetType` fields of the 'common model' tables will be explained in context throughout the [Suggested steps](#suggested-steps).
 ```
 CREATE TYPE COMMON_TARGETS AS ENUM (
   'ENTITY',